I took three years of a language in high school, but it has been awhile. Can I drop back a level?

 - that you have obtained the 202 level in this language through an accredited academic institution;

 - that you have scored "intermediate" or higher on the ACTFL standardized test for this language.

 If you meet one of these 3 criteria, you may petition the Registrar for alternate fulfillment of the foreign language proficiency requirement.
-Petition forms may be obtained at the Registrar's website.
-See the Registrar's form for a link to ACTFL.
+Petition forms may be obtained from the Registrar.
 Petitions for alternate fulfillment of the FLP will normally not be accepted any later than the pre-registration period of your senior year.